XRAccessibility/xraccessibility.github.io/README.md

 7. [Inclusive User Testing in VR](https://devpost.com/software/inclusive-user-testing-in-vr) - The winner of the 2022 MIT Reality Hack, this Unity plugin allows users to directly give feedback in VR and allows user researchers to view this feedback asynchronously using a web-based dashboard.

+8. [A11YTK, The Accessibility Toolkit](https://github.com/A11YTK) - An open source unity package for adding context-aware subtitles in VR, AR, and non-XR environments.

+9. [Getting Started With Accessibility: Adding Subtitles](https://developer.vive.com/resources/accessibilty/tutorials/getting-started-with-accessibility-adding-subtitles/) - A guide from Vive Developers on how to add subtitles to XR applications.

+10. [GingerVR: An Open Source Repository of Cybersickness Reduction Techniques for Unity](https://ieeexplore.ieee.org/document/9090447) - A paper and plugin package by Samuel Ang and John Quarles including techniques for reducing simulator sickness.

+11. [InteractML](https://interactml.com/) - InteractML brings machine learning visual scripting to Unity, empowering game creators to develop novel gameplay mechanics and control schemes without writing code.

 <br />